Female Half-Length Nude with Hat: History and description

-Painted on the reverse of this canvas is the unfinished Fränzi in Wiesen from 1910, which depicts the muse and popular model for the Brücke artists, Lina Franziska Fehrmann, known as Fränzi.
+Painted on the reverse of the canvas is the unfinished Fränzi and Bathers from 1910, which depicts muse and child model of the Brücke artists, Lina Franziska Fehrmann, known as Fränzi.

 Provenance

-The painting originally belonged to the Adolphe Baseler collection in Paris, then it was acquired by the American art dealer Sam Salz, who was then living in Paris.
-In 1924, it came to the collection of the lawyer Josef Haubrich in Cologne, where it survived the Nazi regimen and, like the entire Haubrich collection, was donated to the Wallraf-Richartz Museum in Cologne in 1946.
-It remained there until 1976.
-Since then it has been exhibited in the Museum Ludwig, founded in 1976.
-Since 1922, the painting has been shown in numerous international exhibitions as an outstanding work by Kirchner.
+The painting was originally part of the Adolphe Basler collection in Paris and was later acquired by the American art dealer Sam Salz who was living in Paris at the time.
+In 1924, the work came to Cologne as part of the collection of the lawyer Josef Haubrich.
+It survived the Nazi era there and was donated to the Wallraf-Richartz Museum in Cologne in 1946, along with the entire Haubrich collection.
+The painting remained in the museum until 1976 when it was transferred to the newly established Museum Ludwig.
+Since 1922, the work has been shown in numerous international exhibitions as a definitive example of Kirchner’s Expressionist style.